|Survey name||UK gross domestic expenditure on research and development QMI|

 What it measures

-UK gross domestic expenditure on research and development (GERD) includes estimates for research and development (R&D) carried out by the following sectors of the UK economy:
+GERD presents estimates of gross domestic expenditure on research and development in the UK carried out by the following sectors of the economy:

-Estimates are published on an annual basis, usually in March.
-For example, 2011 GERD estimates would be published in March 2013.
+Estimates are published annually in March approximately 15 months after the year end.
+For example, 2015 GERD estimates were published in March 2017.

-The sample sizes for the four surveys combined to create GERD are:
+The sample sizes for the four sectors are as follows:

-- Government Research and Development (GovERD) Survey is a census of all government departments; approximately 140 including agencies and research councils
+- GovERD is a census of all government departments; approximately 140 including agencies and research councils

 GERD data are available from 1981.